-Using a mix of Dow Theory and the right indicators it is possible to understand the current character of the market.
-On TV and in newspapers stock market pundits and supposed “gurus” are always looking to give you their opinion.
+Using a mix of Dow Theory and the right indicators, it is possible to understand the current character of the market.
+On TV and in newspapers, stock market pundits and supposed “gurus” always look to give you their opinion.
 But who should you believe.?
 I think you should form your own opinion.

-This article will show you one of the ways to form a hypothesis about the market based on solid Technical Analysis.
+This article will show you one way to form a hypothesis about the market based on solid Technical Analysis.

-As soon as news is made available to the market it should discount (or appreciate) the prices accordingly.
+As soon as news is made available to the market, it should discount (or appreciate) the prices accordingly.
 The market participants discount everything, including past information, present information, and future expectation.
 Also built-in are emotions, fads, and trends.

-- Minor Move: Which he compared to the ripples on the waves which lasts from days to weeks – Charles Dow holds that minor trends can be random but the other 2 trends are parts of a cyclical trend.
+- Minor Move: Which he compared to the ripples on the waves which lasts from days to weeks.
+Charles Dow believed that minor trends can be random, but the other two trends are parts of a cyclical trend.

 - Phase 1 – Accumulation.
 The far-sighted investors who have seen a potential recovery

 - Phase 3 – Distribution.
-Far-sighted investor start to sell as they see Stock Price growth is unsustainable in comparison to company earnings or economic climate.
+Far-sighted investors start to sell as they see Stock Price growth is unsustainable compared to company earnings or economic climate.

 Using the Dow Jones Industrial Average and the Dow Jones Transports, both must be in sync to have a solid trend.
-When both head down this is the start of a bear market for example.
+When both indices move down, this is the start of a bear market, for example.

 Also, I have included Chaikin Money Flow, Volume, and the DMI ADX indicator.
 Important indicators for us to form our opinion.